 If your child is lost, you should alert a Solas Festival volunteer immediately.
 If your child is old enough to remember a meeting point, we recommend choosing the Hearth venue which will host many of the sessions designed for children and will be a friendly and safe environment for them.
 Or, bring them into Festival Reception at the start of the weekend and we’ll provide a plain weather-proof wristband for you to write your mobile number on and attach to your child’s wrist, allowing us to contact you quickly if your child becomes separated from you.

 First Aid provision

-St Andrew’s First Aid will be on site over the weekend.
+Professional First Aiders will be on site over the weekend.
 Please alert a steward immediately in the event of an accident or medical emergency.

 There is a road between the campsite and the festival village and we ask everyone, but especially parents of young children, to take great care.
 Please make sure they only cross the road at the designated crossing point.
 The traffic lights will be stewarded 24hrs a day.

 Small barbecues are allowed in the designated area behind the campsite, and there’s a managed fire pit behind the main stage, but please do not light any open fires anywhere on site.
 Never leave barbecues unattended and be fire safety conscious when using camping stoves or gas lamps.
 Personal generators are not permitted on site.